 4. Plan for life after sale

 And finally, what comes next for you?
-And what about your loved ones and dependents?
+And what about your loved ones and dependants ?
 What do they think?

 A sale is a life-changing event and it requires focus and acceptance of the changes that you will experience.
 Every journey should start with a clear destination in mind; if you have one you will avoid the fear of the unknown and enhance your chances of success.
 How will you describe yourself post-sale?
 Retired but “looking for fulfilment in different ways”?
 Moving to the “next challenge”?
 Consultant, coach or mentor?
 Taking time out before “doing it all over again”?